 In 1950, the United Nations founded the World Health Organization (WHO).
 It is an agency that focuses on the public health of the world at large.
 Over the years, the WHO has worked to eradicate diseases such as smallpox, and it also focuses on communicable diseases such as tuberculosis and AIDS.

 World Health Day is celebrated every year on the anniversary of the founding of the WHO.
 Each year, regional, local, and international events are organized on this day related to a theme that will draw attention to a current world health issue.
-In 2020, the theme is Universal Healthcare.
-The overall intention for this international movement in 2020 is to call upon world leaders to provide quality health care for all people, everywhere in the world.
+The theme for 2021 is a call to build a fairer, healthier world.

 Introduce the topic of World Health Day by asking students to:

 Next ask students what they think it means to be healthy.
 Accept several answers.
-Provide each student with blank paper and markers or crayons.
-Ask them to draw their face in the middle of a piece of blank paper, and then add symbols of things they do to keep them healthy.
-Post on a board with the title “I AM HEALTHY!”
+Ask students to draw their face in the middle of a piece of blank paper, and then add symbols of things they do to keep them healthy.

-After sharing and posting the pictures, do a walk-about and see what everyone has done to show how they are healthy.
+After sharing the pictures, discuss what everyone has done to show how they are healthy.
+Ask students: